 Although MRI is a valuable tool in diagnosing endometriosis, it is not the only method.
 Ultrasound with bowel preparation and laparoscopy are also frequently used.

-Ultrasound with bowel preparation.
+Ultrasound with Bowel Preparation.

 Ultrasonography uses sound waves to create images of internal organs, helping to identify pelvic anatomy and pathologies.
 Performing intestinal preparation in endometriosis mapping is essential for increasing the sensitivity of the diagnosis of deep endometriosis implants, especially intestinal ones, as it significantly reduces the presence of fecal residues and gas, which make it difficult to visualize the pelvic structures and their pathologies.